On the six-loop scaling dimensions of the $(\phi^2)^n$ operators in $d=3$: Introduction

-The renormalization constants $Z_1$ and $Z_3$ entering into \eqref{eq:Lag} are known up to six loops \cite{LewisAdams:1978,Hager:1999,Hager:2002,Adzhemyan:2026} and introduced to render all the Green functions involving the $\phi$ fields finite.
-In what follows we routinely use dimensional regularization \cite{tHooft:1972tcz}, i.e., we work in $d = 3-2\ep$, together with (modified) minimal subtraction scheme \MS~\cite{Bardeen:1978yd}.
-In the latter scheme, the renormalization constants are functions of dimensionless coupling $\lambda$, which depends on the renormalization scale $\mu$.
+The renormalization constants $Z_1$ and $Z_3$ entering into \eqref{eq:Lag} are known up to six loops \cite{LewisAdams:1978,Hager:1999,Hager:2002,Adzhemyan:2026} and are introduced to render all the Green functions involving the $\phi$ fields finite.
+In what follows we routinely use dimensional regularization \cite{tHooft:1972tcz}, i.e., we work in $d = 3-2\ep$, together with the (modified) minimal subtraction scheme \MS~\cite{Bardeen:1978yd}.
+In the latter scheme, the renormalization constants are functions of the dimensionless coupling $\lambda$ that depends on the renormalization scale $\mu$.

-In perturbation theory (i.e., small $\lambda$ limit) the anomalous dimension can be represented as\footnote{We use $\Q$ (the number of fields in the operator) as an argument of the polynomials $P_{2l}$ for convenience, allowing one to easily compare with Ref.~\cite{Antipin:2025ekk}.}
+In perturbation theory (i.e., small $\lambda$ limit) the anomalous dimension can be represented as\footnote{We use $\Q$ (the number of fields in the operator) as an argument of the polynomials $P_{2l}$ for convenience enabling easy comparison with Ref.~\cite{Antipin:2025ekk}.}

-where the sum over $l$ corresponds to loop expansion, and $P_{m}(x)$ is a degree-$m$ polynomial with coefficients $C_{m,k}$ depending on $N$.
+where the sum over $l$ corresponds to loop expansion, and $P_{m}(x)$ is a degree-$m$ polynomial with the coefficients $C_{m,k}$ depending on $N$.
 One can see that at each order of PT all $C_{2l,k}$ with $k=0,\ldots,2l$ can be determined by considering the anomalous dimensions $\gamma_{2k}$ for fixed $k=1,\ldots,2l+1$.
-Due to the $O(N)$ symmetry\footnote{In the case of $N=1$ we can use half-integer $n$ as a constraint on $\gamma_{2n}$.}, this is not a easy task at high PT orders.
+Due to the $O(N)$ symmetry\footnote{In the case of $N=1$, we can use half-integer $n$ as a constraint on $\gamma_{2n}$.}, this is not an easy task at high PT orders.
 For example, at six loops one needs to consider the family of all operators from $\phi^2$ up to $(\phi^2)^7$ to reconstruct the full dependence on $n$.

 The model \eqref{eq:Lag} exhibits a fixed point \cite{LewisAdams:1978,Hager:1999,Hager:2002}